kbroman/PyBroman/ParseGenotypeData/ReadMe.md

-The goal is to take three files obtained from a collaborator (genotype data, family info, and order of markers) and combine them into a single file in the format used byt the CRI-MAP program.
+The goal is to take three files obtained from a collaborator (genotype data, family info, and order of markers) and combine them into a single file in the format used by the CRI-MAP program.

 - [`genotypes.txt`](genotypes.txt) &mdash; genotype data
 - [`families.txt`](families.txt) &mdash; family information